Are you having trouble with the quality sound you’re receiving from your studio monitors? It might be because it’s not correctly positioned or set up.

 3. Correct Distance Between Speakers

-Using this method will create accurate and precise sound.
+Using this method will create an accurate and precise sound.

 4. Speaker Position

 Both speakers should be facing straight at you.

 Make sure that you can’t see the sides of the speakers but rather the front part of the speakers.

 Isolating the speakers is an important step to ensure you’ll have well-balanced bass sounds.
 Place memory foam such as acoustic foam underneath your speakers.